green-dolphin-street/green-dolphin-street.github.io/_posts/2025-11-17-Data warehouse vs data lake.md

 use_math: true
 ---

-Data warehouse and data lake are two different approaches to storing and managing data, each suited to different needs and use cases.
+Data warehouse, data mart, and data lake are distinct approaches to storing and managing data, each suited to different needs and use cases.
 Here's a detailed comparison:

-## Data Warehouse
+### Data Warehouse
 * **Data Type:** Primarily **structured** (processed) data.
 Data is cleaned and organized *before* storage.
 * **Analogy:** A clean **pantry** where all ingredients are cleaned, labeled, and sorted on specific shelves, ready to be used in a known recipe.
 * **Data Management (Schema):** **Schema-on-Write** (i.e., schema defined before writing data into the database.)